alexuslivesey-ctrl/DSA_495-labs/README.md

 ## AI-use statement

+I used AI, specifically Claude, to help me with this assignment.
+I used Claude to ensure I was understanding the existing code.
+For instance, I use Claude to clarify what the code in the second student code block was creating.
+To ensure that the AI was correct I also looked at past notebooks completed during class to compare Claude output to what material I have been taught.
 State whether you used a generative or agentic AI tool for this assignment.
+During the second student codeblock

 If you used one, briefly identify the tool and explain its role in your work.
 Describe what you completed independently, what assistance you incorporated,